 Bri-Chem generated consolidated sales of $21.8-million, a decrease of 30 per cent from the third quarter of 2018.
-The reduced revenue resulted from a 32 per cent decline in drilling activity in Canada due to unseasonably wet weather conditions extending throughout the summer months, lower drilling activity levels in Canada as a result of the Government of Alberta's mandated production curtailments and overall weaker drilling activity in the USA during the quarter;
+The reduced revenue resulted from a 32-per=cent decline in drilling activity in Canada due to unseasonably wet weather conditions extending throughout the summer months, lower drilling activity levels in Canada as a result of the government of Alberta's mandated production curtailments and overall weaker drilling activity in the United States during the quarter.

-Adjusted EBITDA for the third quarter was $954 thousand versus $1.4-million in the comparable period in 2018, however, adjusted EBITDA is up 59 per cent year to date as a result of managements' ability to significantly reduce overhead expenses throughout 2019 and increase the overall gross margin percentage on product sales.
+Adjusted EBITDA for the third quarter was $954,000 versus $1.4-million in the comparable period in 2018, however, adjusted EBITDA is up 59 per cent year to date as a result of management's ability to significantly reduce overhead expenses throughout 2019 and increase the overall gross margin percentage on product sales.

 As at Sept.
 30, 2019, working capital was $16.5-million compared with $20.6-million at Sept.
 30, 2018, a decrease of 20 per cent.
 This was due to management's efforts to reduce inventory levels and realize cash flow.
-In addition, the adoption of IFRS 16 generated a current liability for the obligations under finance lease for the right of use assets.
+In addition, the adoption of IFRS 16 (international financial reporting standards) generated a current liability for the obligations under finance lease for the right-of-use assets.
 Bri-Chem's current ratio, defined as current assets divided by current liabilities, was 1.69 as at Sept.
 30, 2019.

-Wet weather conditions in Canada and the United States during the summer months, coupled with the Government of Alberta's mandated production curtailments, negatively impacted drilling activities in North America, which resulted in lower sales for the third quarter of 2019.
+Wet weather conditions in Canada and the United States during the summer months, coupled with the government of Alberta's mandated production curtailments, negatively impacted drilling activities in North America, which resulted in lower sales for the third quarter of 2019.
 Bri-Chem's Q3 2019 consolidated sales were $21.8-million for the three months ended Sept.
-30, 2019 which was $9.3-million lower than the same prior year period.
-The revenue decline was partially offset by an increase in well abandonment and new cementing work in our division located in the state of California.
+30, 2019, $9.3-million lower than the same prior-year period.
+The revenue decline was partially offset by an increase in well abandonment and new cementing work in the company's division located in the state of California.

 Bri-Chem's Canadian drilling fluids distribution division generated sales of $4.3-million and $13.3-million for the three and nine months ended Sept.
-30, 2019 compared with $8.6-million and $24.2-million in the comparable periods in 2018.
-The Q3 and year to date sales were lower due to the overall decline in Canadian drilling activity and the wet summer drilling program, particularly in Alberta for the months of July and August.
-The number of wells drilled in Western Canada for the third quarter of 2019 was 1,364 compared with 2,004 in the same period last year, representing a decrease of 32 per cent (Source: Petroleum Services Association of Canada PSAC).
-Bri-Chem's United States drilling fluids distribution division generated sales of $12.3-million and $41.6-million compared with sales of $16.8-million and $53.4-million for the same comparable period of 2018, representing decreases of 27 per cent and 22 per cent respectively.
-The decreases were the result of slower drilling activity levels in the United States, wet weather in certain regions of Oklahoma and Texas, and due to the loss of comparable revenue from the closure of two underperforming West Texas warehouses in Q2 2018.
+30, 2019, compared with $8.6-million and $24.2-million in the comparable periods in 2018.
+The Q3 and year-to-date sales were lower due to the overall decline in Canadian drilling activity and the wet summer drilling program, particularly in Alberta, for the months of July and August.
+The number of wells drilled in Western Canada for the third quarter of 2019 was 1,364 compared with 2,004 in the same period last year, representing a decrease of 32 per cent (source: Petroleum Services Association of Canada (PSAC)).
+Bri-Chem's U.S. drilling fluids distribution division generated sales of $12.3-million and $41.6-million compared with sales of $16.8-million and $53.4-million for the same comparable period of 2018, representing decreases of 27 per cent and 22 per cent, respectively.
+The decreases were the result of slower drilling activity levels in the United States, wet weather in certain regions of Oklahoma and Texas, and due to the loss of comparable revenue from the closure of two underperforming west Texas warehouses in Q2 2018.

-Adjusted EBITDA was $954 thousand and $3.0-million for the three and nine months ended Sept.
-30, 2019 compared with $1.3-million and $1.9-million for the same comparable periods in 2018, representing a decrease of 27 per cent quarter over comparable quarter and an increase of 59 per cent year over year.
-Adjusted EBITDA as percentage of sales was 4 per cent for Q3 2019 which was consistent compared with the same quarter in 2018.
+Adjusted EBITDA was $954,000 and $3.0-million for the three and nine months ended Sept.
+30, 2019, compared with $1.3-million and $1.9-million for the same comparable periods in 2018, representing a decrease of 27 per cent quarter over comparable quarter and an increase of 59 per cent year over year.
+Adjusted EBITDA as percentage of sales was 4 per cent for Q3 2019, which was consistent compared with the same quarter in 2018.
 This decrease in EBITDA for Q3 was due to weaker sales despite reduced infrastructure costs.
-The increase year over year is due to increased sales in the US blending division, higher margins in both fluids distribution divisions, a reduction of infrastructure costs as part of the Company's right sizing initiatives implemented over the past 9 months, and the adoption of IFRS 16 causing a reduction in rental expense for the right of use assets.
+The increase year over year is due to increased sales in the U.S. blending division, higher margins in both fluids distribution divisions, a reduction of infrastructure costs as part of the company's rightsizing initiatives implemented over the past nine months and the adoption of IFRS 16 causing a reduction in rental expense for the right-of-use assets.

-North America oilfield activity continues to face challenges.
-In Canada, limited pipeline availability and mandated production curtailments have resulted in 2019 capital budgets for Western's Canadian customers decreasing significantly year over year which impacts drilling activity.
-PSAC has forecasted 1,225 oil and gas wells will be drilled in Canada for the fourth quarter of 2019, a decrease of 21 per cent compared with Q4 2018 when 1,595 wells were drilled.
-Furthermore, PSAC is forecasting a further 10 per cent reduction in the number of wells drilled for 2020, estimated at 4,500 for the year.
-During the third quarter of 2019, US drilling activity has declined and drilling rigs have fallen in most major resource plays.
-We anticipate these declines will continue for the remainder of the year and are cautious of activity levels heading into 2020.
-We will continue to monitor drilling activity levels in Canada and the USA and will adjust inventory levels and infrastructure based on demand for our products and find efficiencies in operations and prudently manage working capital until a better business environment emerges.
+North America oil field activity continues to face challenges.
+In Canada, limited pipeline availability and mandated production curtailments have resulted in 2019 capital budgets for Western Canadian customers decreasing significantly year over year, which impacts drilling activity.
+PSAC has forecasted 1,225 oil and gas wells will be drilled in Canada for the fourth quarter of 2019, a decrease of 21 per cent compared with Q4 2018, when 1,595 wells were drilled.
+Furthermore, PSAC is forecasting a further 10-per-cent reduction in the number of wells drilled for 2020, estimated at 4,500 for the year.
+During the third quarter of 2019, U.S. drilling activity has declined and drilling rigs have fallen in most major resource plays.
+The company anticipates these declines will continue for the remainder of the year and is cautious of activity levels heading into 2020.
+It will continue to monitor drilling activity levels in Canada and the U.S., and will adjust inventory levels and infrastructure based on demand for its products, and find efficiencies in operations and prudently manage working capital until a better business environment emerges.

-Bri-Chem has established itself, through a combination of strategic acquisitions and organic growth, as the North American industry leader for wholesale distribution and blending of oilfield drilling, completion, stimulation and production chemical fluids.
-We sell, blend, package and distribute a full range of drilling fluid products from 24 strategically located warehouses throughout Canada and the United States.
-Additional information about Bri-Chem is available at www.sedar.com or at Bri-Chem's website at www.brichem.com.
+Bri-Chem has established itself, through a combination of strategic acquisitions and organic growth, as the North American industry leader for wholesale distribution and blending of oil field drilling, completion, stimulation and production chemical fluids.
+The company sells, blends, packages and distributes a full range of drilling fluid products from 24 strategically located warehouses throughout Canada and the U.S.